 I’ve experienced hitting a repeater in Oakland and Daly City with my hand-held transceiver, Yaesu VX-6R, using a pig-tail adapter to connect with my Diamond X50 antenna sitting at the top of my penthouse deck with pretty good clearance.

 Location, location, and location were the principles my parents taught me about purchasing real-estate.
 Well, the same holds true with HAM transceivers.
 The location of the antenna is extremely important in order to get a strong and clear signal out from your transceiver.

 So, what makes my penthouse deck and roof-top prime real-state for HAM antenna location?

-According to the surveyors, the Top Of Nob Hill, on California Street and Mason Street, is 370 Ft (ASL).
-My street is parallel to California Street, but it is a hill — about 45 degrees higher than California Street.
-According to the surveyors, when I first built my house from the dirt up, that 45-degree incline from California Street is another 40 Ft (AGL); so, from my sidewalk, I’m about 410 Ft (ASL).
+According to the surveyors, my crib is 370 Ft (ASL).
+According to the surveyors, when I first built my house from the dirt up, I have 45-degree incline from another 40 Ft (AGL); so, from my sidewalk, I’m about 410 Ft (ASL).

 Now, my house is another 60 feet up from the sidewalk to my penthouse deck; so, in total, I’m approximately 470 Ft (ASL), with a clear straight unobstructed view of at least 10-knots out to the North, North East, and East of the San Francisco Bay Area, as you can see in the pictures, herein.